YeasinSE/Mystical-STD/scanner-sonar-infrastructure-node/README.md

   - `AWS SQS Integration:` AWS SQS enables efficient queuing and notification management.
 The infrastructure produces scanning requests as messages in SQS queues, ensuring reliable delivery of scanning requests and notifications.

+  - `Redis for Asynchronous Error Handling:` Redis is utilized for asynchronous error handling, allowing the infrastructure to efficiently handle system errors and ensure minimal downtime during scanning processes.

 #### `Scanning Workflow:`

   - `Triggering Scanning Requests:` The Scanner Consumer Server initiates scanning requests for web applications, triggering the Scanner-Sonar Infrastructure to commence the scanning process.

-  - `Orchestrating the Scanning Process: `Upon receiving a scanning request, the infrastructure orchestrates the scanning process, invoking Sonar CLI to perform static code analysis on web application codebases.
+  - `Orchestrating the Scanning Process:` Upon receiving a scanning request, the infrastructure orchestrates the scanning process, invoking Sonar CLI to perform static code analysis on web application codebases.

   - `Analyzing Security Vulnerabilities:` Sonar CLI conducts comprehensive scanning of web application projects, identifying